2ndSightLab/ai-tracker/issues.md

 🟡 Pull admin ips from other configs if exist keep having to look thos up, also admin acct, email domain, etc. maybe have a default configuration file

+🟡 Delete should show resources in reverse order as last things deployed get deleted first due to dependencies

 🟡 why is this empty stuff in the configuration

   --- us-east-1 ---